 If we run this code, the result is as follows.

-As usual, this can’t be the end.
+As usual, we can’t leave it at that.
 Here is the LinkedList library, which implements a complete Linked List in Arduino.

-This library allows storing any type of objects, has methods to add, insert, and remove any node, and a cache to improve efficiency.
+This library allows storing any type of objects, has methods to add, insert, and delete any node, and includes a cache to improve efficiency.
 Enjoy!

 All the code from this post is available for download on Github.